Best Practices: Emotional Intelligence for Business

 Apply EQ to solve real problems – less “training,” more projects.
 Less “role play” and more “real play.”
 The Komatsu Case is an excellent example where managers using EQ to work on their business.

 Make the invisible, visible – most business leaders have only a vague notion of the practicalities of emotional intelligence.
 Utilize compelling assessment tools that go beyond “information” and support action.
 They have to be simple & clear, but also substantive.
-The Brain Profiles are an ideal blend for training.
+As shown in the UCB Biopharmaceutical case, The Brain Profiles are an ideal blend for training.

 Connect to business data – while there’s increasing awareness that emotional intelligence “is somehow important,” it’s not usually clear why it matters here & now.
 What needle needs to get moved, and how will EQ help that?
 A tool like Team Vital Signs is invaluable for setting this context.